seamplex/feenox/README.markdown

 Please note the following two points about both cases above:

-1. The input files are very similar to the statements of each problem in plain English words as in the *rule of clarity*.
+1. The input files are very similar to the statements of each problem in plain English words (*rule of clarity*).
 Take some time to read the [problem statement of the NAFEMS LE11 benchmark][] and the FeenoX input to see how well the latter matches the former.
+Same for the Lorenz’ chaotic system.
+Those with some experience may want to compare them to the inputs decks (sic) needed for other common FEA programs.
 2. By design, 100% of FeenoX’ output is controlled by the user.
 Had there not been any `PRINT` or `WRITE_MESH` instructions, the output would have been empty, following the *rule of silence*.
-This is a significant change with respect to engineering codes that date back from times when a CPU hour was worth dozens (or even hundreds) of engineering hours.
-At that time, cognizant engineers had to dig into thousands of lines of data to search for a particular individual result when it is actually far easier to ask the code to write only what is needed in the particular format that suits the user following the *rule of economy*.
+This is a significant change with respect to traditional engineering codes that date back from times when one CPU hour was worth dozens (or even hundreds) of engineering hours.
+At that time, cognizant engineers had to dig into thousands of lines of data to search for a single individual result.
+Nowadays, following the *rule of economy*, it is actually far easier to ask the code to write only what is needed in the particular format that suits the user.

 In other words, FeenoX is a computational tool to solve